Swimming with Alligators is not Allowed at Juniper Springs

 First of all, alligators are spread all over Florida as well as nine other US states - from Texas all the way up to North Carolina.
 Alligat...

 First of all, alligators are spread all over Florida as well as nine other US states - from Texas all the way up to North Carolina.
-Alligators are pretty peaceful creatures and usually avoid people encounter, however before swimming in a river or a freshwater lake, it doesn't hurt to check surroundings to make sure there is no alligator nearby.
+Alligators are pretty peaceful creatures and usually avoid people encounters, however before swimming in a river or a freshwater lake, it doesn't hurt to check your surroundings to make sure there is no alligator nearby.
 Not only can it save your life, but help keep a poor fellow gator out of trouble.
-Although alligators naturally live at beautiful Juniper Springs Recreation Area in Central Florida, there has not been any problems with them in a pool where swimming is allowed.
+Although alligators naturally live at the beautiful Juniper Springs Recreation Area in Central Florida, there have not been any problems with them in a pool where swimming is allowed.

 13 million gallons / 50 million litres of water flow daily from Juniper and nearby Fern Hammock springs.
 That's enough water to fill up 20 Olympic-size pools!

-Water is crystal clear, so it's perfect for snorkelling.
+The water is crystal clear, so it's perfect for snorkelling.
 Different species of fish also live there, so it's quite fun to explore the pool underwater.

 The park is one of the oldest recreation areas in the whole US East Coast.
-It was established in 1930s by the Civilian Conservation Corps (CCC) - a squad of workers created by the government to fight the Great Depression while making parks across the US more accessible for people.
+It was established in the 1930s by the Civilian Conservation Corps (CCC) - a squad of workers created by the government to fight the Great Depression while making parks across the US more accessible for people.
 A beautiful vintage mill house that used to generate electricity is a reminder of that era.

 Juniper Springs Recreation Area has a campground which makes it easier to explore the park.
 Each campsite has a food hanger.

-Despite its small size, you can actually see a lot of wildlife and enjoy shady canopy of cypress, palm and oak trees.
+Despite its small size, you can actually see a lot of wildlife and enjoy a shady canopy of cypress, palm and oak trees.

 There are dozens of smaller springs here and there.